 Our retail new vehicle sales include new vehicle sales and other similar agreements, which are made by our franchised automobile dealerships.
-In addition to the profit from the sale itself, a typical new vehicle sale or lease transaction creates key profit opportunities for our dealerships from the resale of any trade-in vehicle purchased by the dealer, sale of third party finance or lease transactions and vehicle service and insurance contracts in connection with the retail sale, and service and repair of the vehicle during and after the warranty period.
+In addition to the profit from the sale itself, a typical new vehicle sale or lease transaction creates key profit opportunities for our dealerships from the resale of any trade-in vehicle purchased by the dealer, the sale of finance and insurance products in connection with the retail sale, and the service and repair of the vehicle during and after the warranty period.

 New vehicle leases, which are generally provided by third parties, generally have shorter terms, resulting in customers returning to a dealership more frequently than in the case of financed purchases.

 In addition, leases provide us with a source of late-model, off-lease vehicles for our used vehicle inventory.
-Generally, leased vehicles remain under factory warranty for the term of the lease, allowing franchised automobile dealers to provide repairs and service to the customer throughout the lease term.
+Typically, leased vehicles remain under factory warranty for the term of the lease, allowing franchised automobile dealers to provide repairs and service to the customer throughout the lease term.

 The chart below shows our historical retail new vehicle sales over the past six years: